 I am a PC(USA) pulpit supply pastor, serving in Niagara Falls, New York.
 I am married to Michele and have two children, Josiah and Arwen.
 A graduate of Gettysburg College (Gettysburg, PA) and Westminster Theological Seminary (Philadelphia, PA) I previously served as pastor of Niagara Presbyterian Church . . .

 I serve as current President of PPL's Board of Directors, beginning that role in 2007.
 I am the pastor of First Presbyterian Church, PC(USA) in Ocean City, New Jersey where I live with my wife Laurie.
 We are parents of nine children and grandparents of 6.

 I serve as Vice President for Internal and Legal Affairs for PPL and am an attorney in Chambersburg, PA.
 My wife, Renee, and I are the parents of three children.
 I am an active member of Presbyterian Church, PC(USA) of Falling Spring and have served on PPL's GA team for a number of years.

 My husband, Rev. Stan Johnson, and I have served at First Presbyterian Church in Greenville, S.C. since 2003.
 We have 6 adult children, 9 grandchildren & three rescue pups that are like our children!

-In 2017, God called me to start a pro-life ministry at our church - The Light and Life Ministry.
+In 2017, God called me to start a pro-life ministry at our church - The Light and Life Ministry - a local chapter of PPL.
 Our mission is to "speak truth, change hearts and save lives."
 We achieve this by raising awareness in our church and community of the devastating effects of abortion through providing educational resources and events.
 We also share the transforming power of Christ's love, grace and forgiveness to those women and men who have lost a child due to abortion.